ajaysethi16/git-github/README.md

 # git-github
-This is for tutorial testing purpose .
+This is for tutorial  purpose .